 Motorist drinking wine behind the wheel of his vehicle.

 To start your personal injury claim, schedule a free consultation with a drunk driving accident lawyer today.
 Call us 24/7 at (402) 241-5020 or complete our contact form, and we will call you back soon.
-Remember, it costs nothing to talk to our attorneys, and this could be the most valuable call you’ll ever make.
+Remember, it costs nothing to talk to our car accident attorneys, and this could be the most valuable call you’ll ever make.

 The Increased Risks of Car Accidents Involving Drunk Drivers

 Sadly, accidents involving drunk drivers are far more likely to result in fatalities than those that do not.
 The National Highway Traffic Safety Administration (NHTSA) reports that around 37 people die every day in drunk driving accidents in the United States.
 Additionally, many more face catastrophic injuries due to these preventable accidents.
+The good news is that Nebraska’s Impaired Driving Strategic Plan for 2025 aims to considerably reduce alcohol-related accidents through targeted enforcement, education, and prevention initiatives.

 Effect of alcohol on drivers